/terms/quotation-addition · 6 min read · intermediate

 Citation status

-Quotation Addition is the source-content modification method tested in Aggarwal et al. 2023's GEO paper that produced the largest measured citation visibility gain among the 9 methods tested1: the method actively rewrites content to include direct quotations from authorities relevant to the topic.
-In the paper's evaluation, Quotation Addition scored PAWC 27.8 vs the no-modification baseline of 19.5 (~41% relative gain), the top of the 9 methods evaluated, ahead of Statistics Addition (~33%), Fluency Optimization (~29%), and Cite Sources (~28%).
+Quotation Addition1 is the source-content modification method tested in Aggarwal et al. 2023's GEO paper that produced the largest measured Table 1 standalone PAWC value among the 9 methods tested2: the method actively rewrites content to include direct quotations from authorities relevant to the topic.
+In the paper's main GEO-bench evaluation, Quotation Addition scored PAWC 27.2 vs the no-modification baseline of 19.3 (the position-adjusted "Overall" column of Table 1); the mathematically derived relative gain is +41%, matching the paper's headline "up to 40%" and its "30-40% relative improvement" range for the verbatim named top-3 methods (Cite Sources, Quotation Addition, and Statistics Addition).
+Quotation Addition appears in that named top-3 with the highest standalone PAWC; Statistics Addition and Cite Sources complete the named group.
+Fluency Optimization is 3rd by standalone PAWC (24.7) but is not in the paper's named top-3.

 The practitioner discipline framing extends the paper's one-shot intervention into a habitual writing technique: do not just add quotations during a citation-optimization pass; write the content with sourced direct quotations as a standard habit.
 This extension is a glossary inference from the intervention finding, not a paper conclusion.
 The paper applied the method as an LLM-prompted rewrite over source content; the editorial habit of writing with quotations from the first draft is the practitioner discipline interpretation of the same finding.